codemod-com/docs/blog/2023-8-23dream-migration/index.md

 We will propose a solution for such use cases in the last section.

-### 4. Test, build & ship
+### Step 4: Test, build & ship.

 After completing the code changes for the migration, it is essential to perform thorough testing of your application to ensure that everything is working as expected before pushing the changes.
 Having comprehensive test cases in CI/CD also provides confidence that nothing is broken.

-Fun fact**:** For some of our customers, we ran codemods to add types to their codebase, making it more reliable before running the migration codemods.
+::: 💡 Fun fact**:** For some of our customers, we ran custom codemods to add types to their codebase, making it more reliable before running the migration codemods.
 So, If you do not feel confident about automated large-scale changes, you might want first to use custom codemods to bring more conformity and reliability to your codebase.
+To build custom codemods, you can use [Codemod Studio](https://codemod.studio/) or [contact us](https://join.slack.com/t/intuita-inc/shared_invite/zt-1bjj5exxi-95yPfWi71HcO2p_sS5L2wA) if you need help.

 ## Codemod Issues: 1-click Report.